DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 * `#announcements` — for community-wide announcements
 * `#general` — for general discussions
+* `#events` — for sharing interesting events (including events that you organize)
+* `#interesting-content` — for sharing interesting content (blog posts, videos, etc - including your own content)
+* `#shameless-social` — for promoting your posts on social media
-* `#shameless-promotion` — for promoting your work (see the promotion section for more information about promoting your work)
+* `#shameless-promotion` — for promoting other things that don't fit into the three cateries above

+(see the promotion section for more information about promoting your work)

 Other channels: